BoAML hires UBS broker to boost weakened team

-LONDON (Reuters) - Bank of America Merrill Lynch (BoAML) (BAC.N) said on Wednesday it had hired UBS UBSN.VX corporate broker Peter Luck, helping to bolster a team depleted by a string of senior departures.
+LONDON, March 14 (Reuters) - Bank of America Merrill Lynch (BoAML) said on Wednesday it had hired UBS corporate broker Peter Luck, helping to bolster a team depleted by a string of senior departures.

 Luck, who will be a managing director in the corporate broking team, will take up his role in June, a spokeswoman for BoAML said.
 He had been a managing director in corporate broking at UBS for the past three years.